Help us improve your experience.

 The Customize template page opens.

 10. Specify the network settings for each vLWC interface over a series of 20 vApp properties.
 For each interface, select the correct address type.
 For static address, specify the necessary settings for that interface.
-You can use the same DNS server for all interfaces.
+The internal and external interfaces must each have unique DNS entries.

 Interface Supported IP Address